kinsze032/jedzonko-SCRUMLAB/README.md

 # ScrumLab

-An application containing recipes and enabling meal planning.
-A group project implemented in accordance with SCRUM methodology.
+An application that presents cooking recipes and enables meal planning.
+A group project (team of 5 people) focusing on the implementation of the project in a development team according to SCRUM methodology.gy.

 ## The implementation used:
 Python, Django, PostgreSQL, HTML5, CSS.